TaxBit Review

 Enterprise Focus - The B2B Side of TaxBit

 Something worth understanding about TaxBit: the consumer product you and I use is actually the smaller part of their business.
 The real money comes from their enterprise solutions, where major exchanges pay to use TaxBit infrastructure for generating customer tax documents.
 This matters for two reasons.
-First, it means the software is built to handle massive scale - if it can process millions of transactions for Coinbase customers, your portfolio is a rounding error.
+TaxBit offers enterprise infrastructure for exchange tax documents.
+Check whether its consumer plan supports your transaction volume.
 Second, it explains why TaxBit feels more institutional than consumer-friendly at times.
 The interface is clean but not exactly warm.
 Features are powerful but assume some tax knowledge.
 There is no hand-holding here.
 I actually see this as a feature, not a bug.
 TaxBit is built for people who take taxes seriously.
 If you want something that feels more like TurboTax with friendly prompts and gamification, look elsewhere.
 But if you want the same infrastructure that powers the tax centers of billion-dollar exchanges, this is it.

 Exchange and Wallet Integrations

-TaxBit claims 500+ exchange integrations, and from my testing, the major ones work flawlessly.
-I connected Coinbase, Kraken, and Gemini via API, and transactions synced within minutes.
-The API connections are read-only, which is the security standard you want.
-My Ledger wallet connected through their public address import feature without issues.
-Here is where it gets interesting: because TaxBit powers the tax centers for many exchanges, their data imports for those platforms are exceptionally clean.
-Importing from Coinbase through TaxBit feels like the data was designed to work together - because it was.
+TaxBit offers 500+ exchange integrations, and the major ones work flawlessly - Coinbase, Kraken, and Gemini all sync via API within minutes.
+The API connections are read-only, which is the correct security standard.
+Ledger wallet connections work through the public address import feature without issues.
+TaxBit lists integrations with exchange tax centres.
+Check every imported record against your exchange history.
 The weak spots are smaller exchanges and some DeFi protocols.
-When I tried to import data from a lesser-known DEX aggregator, I had to use CSV upload instead of direct integration.
-The CSV parser worked fine, but it required manual column mapping.
-Compared to Koinly, which has stronger DeFi coverage, TaxBit feels more focused on traditional exchange trading.
+Lesser-known DEX aggregators require CSV upload instead of direct integration, with manual column mapping needed.
+Compared to Koinly, which has stronger DeFi coverage, TaxBit is more focused on traditional exchange trading.

 Where TaxBit Falls Short

 I want to be honest about the downsides because no tool is perfect.
 First, pricing: the Pro tier at $500/year is expensive.
 If you are a casual investor with 600 transactions, paying $50 for Basic feels like a steep jump from the free tier.
 Competitors like CoinTracker and Koinly offer more competitive mid-tier pricing.
 Second, international support is limited.
 TaxBit really shines for US taxpayers.
 If you are in the UK, Canada, or Australia, it works but feels like an afterthought.
 The forms are there, but the guidance and support are US-centric.
 Europeans outside the UK?
 Look elsewhere entirely.
 Third, no mobile app.
 In 2026, this feels like an oversight.
 I wanted to check my unrealized gains during a market dip, and I had to log into the web interface.
-Not the end of the world, but competitors have apps.
+Competitors have mobile apps.
 Finally, DeFi support exists but is not as comprehensive as specialized tools.
-If you are deep into yield farming, liquidity pools, and governance tokens, you might need to supplement TaxBit with manual calculations or a DeFi-focused tool.
+Complex yield farming, liquidity pools, and governance tokens can need manual review.
+Check whether TaxBit supports your protocol activity.

 TaxBit vs Koinly vs CoinTracker